Frequently Asked Questions

 - Educate yourself on the average cost of a remodel.
 A rule of thumb is to not let your kitchen-remodeling budget exceed 15% of your home’s fair market value.

-- To avoid fit and function issues, talk with your designer about any major appliances you want to purchase before you finalize the design, since they will impact the overall measurement of the room.
-We’ll need access to measure existing appliance if you are reusing or written specification on new appliances you are purchasing.
+- To avoid fit and function issues, talk with your designer about any major appliances you want to purchase before you finalize the design since they will impact the overall measurement of the room.
+We’ll need access to measure existing appliance if you are reusing or written specifications on new appliances you are purchasing.

 - Work closely with your designer to understand the cost differences between the various types of materials, door styles, and finish techniques.
 We can help you determine which aspects of your cabinetry selection and design are fixed versus variables, based on the selection you make.

 - To scale back financially, ask yourself if all of the features are necessary.
 However, bear in mind that what you might not miss now could be an essential feature months or years later.
 To avoid future disappointment, include as much functionality as you truly need as early as possible in the design process.
 This is especially true of storage solutions that need to be put in place when the cabinetry is being installed.
-If you need to make concessions, choose things that you are able to add at a later date if you feel you still want the option after using your new design.
+If you need to make concessions, choose things that you are able to add at a later date if you feel you still want the option after using your new design or opt for a less expensive finish or door style.
+This will give you more features at a lower price.

-- Try this helpful budget calculator tool offered courtesy of our partner Decora.
+- Try this helpful budget calculator tool offered courtesy of our partner Schrock.

 What is the typical lead time for a project?